Disappointed with Objectified

 I’m sure by now most of you would have heard about Objectified, a documentary on Industrial Design by Gary Hustwit of Helvetica fame.
 News of it is running all over the design blogosphere, I caught wind of it from Core77.

-When I first read about it, I thought “GREAT!” more exposure on our wonderful industry.
+When I first read about it, I thought “GREAT!” more exposure to our wonderful industry.
 But after reading about the list of designers being considered, I could not believe my eyes!
-The list seems to cover the stereotypes what Industrial Designers “are” or “should be”.
+The list seems to cover the stereotypes of what Industrial Designers “are” or “should be”.
 Not surprisingly, the documentary picked a “sample space” of designers which were the usual list of design superstar suspects.

 Great to see this and am excited on its release.
 However I did noticed a serious lack of viewpoints from Asian designers.
 As it is now, I think this would biased the film towards the usual designer suspects from the west, the majority of which the world already know a lot about.
 They are the so called “design superstars”.